gitaaron/rfm7/questions.md

 * after code review

+  * dht-lookup-dataset
     * is there a way to tell all retrieval events apply to the same event sequence? the same CID could have been requested by different clients ( eg/ line 39-41  in plot_total_retrievals)

       * perhaps log an 'attempt ID' ?

       * workaround - ensure each CID is attempted only once in each log file and consider each file a single attempt

     * if 'DONE' is associated with `done_retrieving_at` and `finished_searching_providers_at` does that mean `finished_searching_providers` is only set if no providers were found?

+  * ipfs-lookup-measurement

+    * controller

+      * how is 0.5 MB random byte array random if rand.seed is not called in 'simplenode.go'?

+  * more-logging

+    * certain logs have timestamp at beginning and others do not?

+    * perhaps all 'ifLog' logic should be removed and the built in 'logger' could be used?

+    * kubo

+      * core/node/groups.go

+        * why is `bitswap.ProvidedEnabled` overriden as false?

+        * why is 'shouldBitswapProvide' set to false?

+    * go-bitswap/internal/session/session.go
+        * line 499
+          * why disable when logging is enabled?